Human growth hormone is described by some as the key to slowing the aging process. Get the facts about these claims.By Mayo Clinic Staff

 This natural slowdown has triggered an interest in using synthetic human growth hormone (HGH) as a way to stave off some of the changes linked to aging, such as decreased muscle and bone mass.

 If you're skeptical, good.
-There's little evidence to suggest human growth hormone can help otherwise healthy adults regain youth and vitality.
-In fact, experts recommend against using HGH to treat aging or age-related conditions.
+There's little evidence to suggest HGH can help otherwise healthy adults regain youth and vitality.
+Alternatively, HGH treatments may increase the risk of other medical conditions.
+Experts recommend against using HGH to treat aging or age-related conditions.

-Yes.
-Adults who have true growth hormone deficiency — not the expected decline in growth hormone due to aging — might be prescribed synthetic human growth hormone by their doctors.
+Adults who have a growth hormone deficiency — not the expected decline in growth hormone due to aging — might be prescribed synthetic HGH by their health care provider.

-Growth hormone deficiency might be caused by a benign tumor on the pituitary gland (pituitary adenoma).
-It also might be caused by treatment of an adenoma with surgery or radiotherapy.
+Growth hormone deficiency is usually caused by a benign tumor on the pituitary gland (pituitary adenoma) or by treatment of an adenoma with surgery or radiotherapy.

-For adults who have a growth hormone deficiency, injections of human growth hormone can:
+For adults who have a growth hormone deficiency, injections of HGH can:

 - Increase exercise capacity